DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: The Design Details of

+\revA{LLM-generated SQL often contains critical errors (\eg incorrect \texttt{JOIN}s), yet LLMs struggle to self-correct due to inherent confirmation bias~\cite{nl2sql-bugs, share, self-correction-bias}.
+Analogous to the principle that code requires independent validation, we introduce \textit{SQL Unit Testing and Revision via Tool-Chain}.
+Drawing on \textit{Unit Testing}~\cite{unit-testing}, we treat functional SQL components (\eg \texttt{JOIN} logic, syntax) as testable ``units''.
+The \textit{Tool-Chain} externalizes verification through a deterministic chain of specialized checkers, functioning as an automated test suite to systematically detect errors and guide targeted revisions.}

-\stitle{Tool-Chain of Checkers.}
+\stitle{\revA{Tool-Chain of Checkers.}}

-Our approach centers on a suite of specialized, deterministic programs we term ``Checker Tools''.
-These checkers are not applied randomly; they are organized into a sequential tool-chain that processes each SQL query in a specific order to catch errors systematically, from fundamental syntax to semantic correctness.
-The complete, ordered sequence of checkers and their functions is detailed in Table~\ref{tab:checkers}.
-The chain begins with the most fundamental validation: the \textit{Syntax Checker} ensures the query is syntactically valid and executable, catching basic typos or incomplete clauses.
-It then proceeds to clause-specific validation.
-For example, the \textit{JOIN Checker} flags non-standard conditions, the \textit{ORDER-BY Checker} corrects invalid patterns like using aggregations with \texttt{LIMIT}, and the \textit{Time Checker} validates date and time formatting.
-Subsequently, the chain addresses more semantic and stylistic issues.
-The \textit{SELECT Checker} replaces ambiguous wildcards like \texttt{SELECT *} with specific column names, and the \textit{MaxMin Checker} refactors suboptimal patterns into more efficient \texttt{ORDER BY ...
-LIMIT 1} clauses.
-Finally, the \textit{NULL Checker} and \textit{Result Checker} add guards for potential \texttt{NULL} issues and flag queries that are likely to produce empty or meaningless results, ensuring the final output is not only correct but also useful.
+\revA{Our approach centers on a suite of specialized, deterministic programs we term ``Checker Tools''.
+These checkers are not applied randomly; they are orchestrated into a sequential \textit{``Syntax $\to$ Logic $\to$ Quality'' cascade}.
+This order is critical for a ``fail-fast'' verification: it ensures that fatal execution errors are resolved first before the system attempts to diagnose more subtle logical or stylistic discrepancies.
+The complete, ordered sequence is detailed in Table~\ref{tab:checkers}.} \revA{The chain begins with the most fundamental validation: the \textit{Syntax Checker} ensures the query is syntactically valid and executable. \revA{Notably, this stage also acts as an implicit guard for aggregation errors (e.g., missing \texttt{GROUP BY}), as these typically trigger execution failures that are immediately captured and repaired.} Once executable, the chain proceeds to \textit{Logical Verification}.
+The \textit{JOIN Checker} flags non-standard conditions, while the \textit{ORDER-BY Checker} validates sorting logic and corrects invalid patterns (e.g., misaligned \texttt{LIMIT} clauses).
+Finally, the chain addresses \textit{Quality and Robustness} issues.
+The \textit{SELECT Checker} replaces ambiguous wildcards like \texttt{SELECT *} with specific column names.
+Concurrently, the \textit{NULL Checker} and \textit{Result Checker} inject guards for potential \texttt{NULL} issues and flag queries that produce empty results, ensuring the final output is not only correct but also practically useful.}